Learn to Teach at SJCR

 - Trainees who want to listen, learn and continually improve their practice and become highly reflective NQTs who often then go on to become subject mentors themselves.

-What do staff from UEL (our partnership school) say?
+What do staff from UEL (our partnership university) say?

 “I have worked with the Modern languages department since 2007.
 They have provided excellent training and support for my Modern Languages trainees throughout this time.
 The ML staff consistently model good practice for trainees in their language lessons.
 The quality of ML mentoring is excellent as is the support and CPD training programme from the PCM”